Road Trip (2000 film): Plot

 After leaving the interstate in Bedford for what they thought was a "shortcut", they find a small bridge collapsed, realizing they will waste five hours backtracking.
 E.L. and Rubin convince them to jump the gap.
 Kyle objects but they proceed.
-They make it across, but the car is wrecked.
+They make it across, but the car is wrecked, destroying Josh's philosophy textbooks.
 They continue on foot, stopping at a motel.
 Rubin tries to buy marijuana from the unsympathetic motel clerk, but is informed that Kyle's credit card is maxed out.
 Looking for transportation, E.L. persuades a blind woman, Brenda, at a school for the blind, into letting him take a bus for 'repairs', and they resume the journey.

-Meanwhile, Kyle's father, Earl, discovers the card is maxed.
-Believing he's been kidnapped, Earl begins searching for Kyle when told by the police that the car was found wrecked and he is missing.
-They have a series of misadventures on the way: Kyle loses his virginity at a fraternity; Josh and E.L. raise money making deposits at a sperm bank, where E.L. is assisted by an attractive nurse; and they visit Barry's grandparents, where Rubin gets high with Barry's grandfather.
-As Josh's books were destroyed in the car wreck, he calls his professor to ask for an extension on his midterm exam.
-Jacob answers the phone, impersonating the professor and granting a fake extension.

-While Barry feeds the snake, Beth comes looking for Josh; he tells her Josh has feelings for her.
-Jacob walks in, telling her Josh is about to fail Philosophy (as he was led to believe he could retake the exam).
-Mitch bites Barry's hand, causing a vicious struggle, ending with Mitch landing on Jacob, squeezing his neck until he loses consciousness.

-Finally getting to Austin and Tiffany's dorm, Josh intercepts the tape, just as she arrives.
+After a series of misadventures, the group finally gets to Austin and Tiffany's dorm.
+Josh intercepts the tape, just as she arrives.
 Earl also bursts in, furious over the car and the credit card, threatening to drag Kyle back with him.
 Kyle finally stands up to him, stating that he is going back to school with his friends.
 Earl assaults him and a mini-riot ensues.

-Josh and Tiffany retreat to talk, then Beth calls to warn him (he has 48 hours to get back to school or else he will fail his midterm, the course and possibly be kicked out of college – Jacob tricked him).
+Josh and Tiffany retreat to talk, then Beth calls to warn him about his midterm.
 While Josh talks on the phone, Tiffany starts to watch the tape, which luckily is nothing but Barry mooning the camera.
-She and Josh agree to break up, remaining friends.
-Then Josh and crew rush back, just in time to take his midterm – with a little help from Beth, who called in a bomb threat.
+She and Josh amicably break up.
+Josh and his friends return to Ithaca just in time to take his midterm – with a little help from Beth, who called in a bomb threat.